Murder of Wilma Andersson

-Wilma Andersson was murdered by her Swedish-Kurdish boyfriend in November 2019 in Uddevalla, Sweden.
+Wilma Andersson was murdered by Tishko Ahmed Sherzad her Iraqi-Kurdish boyfriend in November 2019 in Uddevalla, Sweden.
 Her boyfriend was arrested in his absence 3 December and was apprehended 4 December.

 Disappearance and search

 Andersson, 17 years old, went missing Thursday November 14 but at the time there was no indication of a crime.
 A search was commenced and her shoes and eyeglasses were found the following Tuesday night.
 Later in the day her boyfriend was apprehended as a manslaughter suspect.
 The following Wednesday a search was conducted in Ljungskile south of Uddevalla.

 Late November, police authorities received help from the Swedish armed forces who aided the search for her body with divers and a mini submarine.

 On November 28, her severed head was found in the boyfriend's bedroom.

 By December, three weeks later, more than 5000 people had taken part in the search for her body which was missing.

 Trial

-In May 2020, her 23-year-old boyfriend was charged with her murder and with the crime of desecrating by mutilation Wilma Andersson’s dead body (Swedish: brott mot griftefriden).
+In May 2020, her 23-year-old boyfriend was charged with her murder and with the crime of desecrating by mutilation Wilma Andersson's dead body (Swedish: brott mot griftefriden).
 In the prosecutor's file it is stated he had beheaded his girlfriend and kept her head wrapped in plastic in a trolley.
 He pleaded not guilty to the charges, in spite of overwhelming evidence.
 At the time of prosecution, Andersson's body had not been found and therefore a cause of death could not be established.

 In mid July, the Swedish National Board of Forensic Medicine found that the accused did not suffer from a serious or invalidating mental illness, but rather showed what experts have described as narcissistic personality traits, ascribable to a narcissistic personality disorder, epitomized by a grandiose, inflated self which according to the psychiatric evaluation is neither consistent with what Tishko Ahmed Shabaz actually has accomplished throughout his life nor in line with factual reality and its objective perception.
 According to the examination, the defendant displayed as well a shallow and flat range of emotions, other than a remarkable lack of empathy.

 During the trial, the accused denied guilt in her death.

 July 27 he was found guilty in Uddevalla District Court (Swedish: tingsrätt) of murder as well as violating the victim's corpse and named as Tishko Ahmed Shabaz.
 He was sentenced to life in prison.
 The convict was also ordered to pay 227 664 SEK in damages (about 22 thousand euro) to Andersson's family.
 The convict continued to deny the accusations after the conclusion of the trial.